jlangch/venice/doc/readme/functions.md

 Taking an initial value as its first argument, `->` threads it through one or more expressions.
-Starting with the second form, the macro inserts the first value as its first argument and repeats insert the result of the form to the first argument of the next form.
+Starting with the second form, the macro inserts the first value as its first argument and repeats inserting the result of the form to the first argument of the next form.

 ```clojure